foursquare/pilgrim-unity-package/README.md

 * For iOS you must enable the background location capability by setting `Behavior in Background` to `Custom` in `Player Settings` and checking `Location updates`.
 Also ensure you have added a description in `Location Usage Description` in `Player Settings`.
 * For the Android SDK to authenticate with our server you will also need to set your Android Key Hash on your Foursquare application settings page, more information [here](https://developer.foursquare.com/docs/pilgrim-sdk/quickstart#android).
 Then you need to configure Unity to use your keystore in the `Publishing Settings` section of `Player Settings`.

-The next step is ensuring Pilgrim Unity SDK is started on application launch:
+The next step is ensuring Pilgrim Unity Package is started on application launch:

 #### iOS Setup